ame9yu/bioinfo_unix_basics/README.md

-## Basics in Bioinformatics and unix commands
+## Some basic bioinformatics commands in linux
 ----- Yutong Qiu, 07.11.2017 ----

 A. BAM <-> SAM conversion